anpolol/GraphGenerator/README.md

 # GraphGenerator
 This is the generator of graphs based on [BTER model](https://arxiv.org/pdf/1302.6636.pdf).
+The main idea is to build dataset of graphs varying 5 graph characteristics (label assortativity, feature assortativity, clustering coefficient, average length of shortest paths, average degree) for more fair and representative GNN benchmarking.

 The overall scheme of the generator is presented on the picture:

 <p align="center">
   <img src="https://github.com/anpolol/GraphGenerator/blob/main/docs/algo.png?raw=true" width="300px">